seeam1026/SQL-data-exploration/Case study - Data Bank/README.md

       WHERE txn_type = 'deposit'
       GROUP BY customer_id) AS cte_customer_avg_amount;
 ```
+>Output

 | avg_deposit_count | avg_amount |
 | ----------------- | ---------- |
 | 5.34              | 2718.34    |

+*The query shows that, on average, customers have made approximately 5.34 deposits, with an average total amount of 2,718.34 per customer.*
 ### **Q3.
 For each month - how many Data Bank customers make more than 1 deposit and either 1 purchase or 1 withdrawal in a single month?**
 ```SQL
     WITH activity_count AS (